 International Students/Students with Foreign Credentials

-A graduate of a foreign college or university who has completed an academic program equivalent to a U.S. bachelor's degree are required to submit a course-by-course evaluation from a foreign credentials evaluation service that is a member of NACES.
+A graduate of a foreign college or university who has completed an academic program equivalent to a U.S. bachelor's or master's degree is required to submit a course-by-course evaluation from a foreign credentials evaluation service that is a member of NACES.
 Please contact evaluation companies directly to determine the documents required to obtain this evaluation.

-For applicants whose native language is not English, a minimum score as set by the Graduate College on the Test of English as a Foreign Language (TOEFL) or the Test of Spoken English (TSE) is required (applicants who have completed a minimum of two years of post-secondary education in the United States are exempt from this requirement).
+For applicants whose native language is not English, a minimum score as set by the Graduate College on the Test of English as a Foreign Language (TOEFL), the Test of Spoken English (TSE), the International English Language Testing System (IELTS), or Duolingo is required (applicants who have completed a minimum of two years of post-secondary education in the United States are exempt from this requirement).
 No application will be considered by the faculty for admission until these minimum requirements have been met.
 Additional measures of English writing and speaking skills may be required, such as (1) a face-to-face interview or an extended telephone interview, or (2) a video tape of an extended conversation between the applicant and a fluent speaker of English.

 Adequate English comprehension, writing, and speaking are necessary to perform well in course work and to perform the tasks such as research assistance and teaching.
 For example, papers required in courses must be grammatically correct, and it is the student's responsibility to ensure correct grammar.
 Students must be able to speak English clearly in order to retain an assistanceship for teaching.
 Therefore, applicants who are accepted into the program are encouraged to meet with their respective departmental Ph.D. advisor before they start the program to determine if they should do any special preparation to ensure that they have sufficient English skills.

 Applicants who have completed a minimum of two years of postsecondary education in the United States are exempt from this requirement.
 The minimum College of Business requirement for the TOEFL is 600 (Paper-Based Test) and 100 (Internet Based Test).
 The minimum College of Business requirement for IELTS is a band score of 7.0.
+The minimum College of Business requirement for the Duolingo is 90.
 FAU's school code for the TOEFL is 5229.